Skip to main content

 Why I Can Never Solve Any Hard Problem

-This past CodeForces global round ( Global Round 27 ) was the first rated Div.
-1 in 3 months that was conveniently timed for me, a high school student on the West Coast of the US.
-Even then, I was at a party that went late the night before, so I was effectively taking this contest on 5 hours of sleep.
-Whatever.
+This past CodeForces global round ( Global Round 27 ) was the first rated contest in 3 months that was conveniently timed for me.
+Needless to say, I was excited.
 I breezed through A, B, and C. I encountered a little hiccup at D, but it wasn't too hard of a problem.
 Now I had more than 2 hours to work on any other problem and, spoiler alert, I didn’t solve anything.
 The first place I went wrong was underestimating the difficulty of E. Usually, I can use my intuition to guess some greedy for early problems (I literally guessed B and C in this round), but this has to stop once I reach a problem that's supposed to be hard.
 But the very notion that a problem is hard can actually change our perception on solving it.
 If I think a problem is hard, it becomes infinitely harder to motivate myself to find a solution for it.
-If it's be
+If it's beyond my skill level, what's the chance I can think of and then correctly implement it in the span of a short contest.
+If so few others have gotten ...